r7uaz0n/jekyll-now/_posts/2017-6-14-Wednesday-June-14th.md

 ## My next goals:

 - Continue to work on _Add Login with GitHub feature using Firebase Authentication_ issue.
-- Work through Arrays and Ojects HW challenges
+- Work through Arrays and Objects HW challenges

 # Read-Search-Ask